cornerjob/webpack-phraseapp-builder/README.md

     // ...
     plugins: [
       new PhraseAppBuilderPlugin({
-        localesId: ['someLocaleId'],  // Get the locales id from PhraseApp, you can add many ids
         accessToken: 'theAccesTokenId',  // Get your accessToken from PhraseApp
         projectId: 'theProjectId', // Get the project id from PhraseApp
         outputPath: 'path',
-        format: 'json' // specify the format from Pharseapp })
+        format: 'json' // specify the format from Phraseapp })
     ]
 };